jvandenaardweg/coinaly/README.md

 3. Install all the dependencies: `yarn install`.
 See `package.json` engines for the required Node, NPM and Yarn versions.
 4. Run: `npm run dev`

+After started successfully, the website is in development mode and available at http://localhost:8080.

+**Password**
-5. As a temporary security measure we have a simple login on the homepage.
+As a temporary security measure we have a simple login on the homepage.
 Use `jordy` as the password to gain access.

-After started successfully, the website is in development mode and available at http://localhost:8080

 ### Run development mode
 ``` bash